taplytics/taplytics-ios-sdk/PUSH.md

 ## 2. Receiving Push Notifications

-To be able to send your users Push Notifications, we'll need you to upload your Google Cloud Messaging credentials.
-Please follow [this guide](https://taplytics.com/docs/guides/push-notifications/google-push-certificates) to do so.
+To be able to send your users Push Notifications, we'll need you to upload your Apple Push certificates.
+Please follow [this guide](https://taplytics.com/docs/guides/push-notifications/apple-push-certificates) to do so.

 ---